Cold-Breazy/simple-multibruteforce/README.md

 ## ABOUT TOOL :

 Simple-multibruteforce is a python based script which is officially made for Bruteforcing Facebook Accounts without Wordlist.
-This tool works on both rooted Android
+This tool works on both rooted Android Device and non Rooted !

 ## Tool Screenshot